Creative industries move on

 Argyle Studios nested like birds in the decaying former Rootes building in Salmon Street for many years between the closure of the factory and its sale and planned redevelopment.

 There is greater recognition now of the contribution creative industries make to the local and wider economy.
-Recent research commissioned by the City of Port Phillip found that ‘in 2013, the creative industry sector employed over 27,000 people (directly and indirectly) and added an estimated $3.6 billion in value to the local economy.’
+Research commissioned by the City of Port Phillip found that ‘in 2013, the creative industry sector employed over 27,000 people (directly and indirectly) and added an estimated $3.6 billion in value to the local economy.’

 The phrase creative industries is threaded through the recently released recast vision for Fishermans Bend which imagines their continued and strong presence.
 It remains to be seen how that can be achieved when one of the most fundamental preconditions – large flexible sites with low rents – has vanished with the huge uplift in property values.